andreransom58-coder/reconya/README.md

    cd backend
    go run ./cmd
    ```

    **Windows users:** If you encounter SQLite CGO errors, use:
    ```bash
    cd backend
    CGO_ENABLED=1 go run ./cmd
    ```

-   Or simply double-click `scripts/start-windows.bat` from the project root.

 4. **Access the application:**
    - Open your browser to: `http://localhost:3008`